Background pattern

 Introduction

-• If you experience any side effects, talk to your doctor, pharmacist or nurse, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor, pharmacist or nurse.
+This includes any possible side effects not listed in this leaflet.

-2. What you need to know before taking Fluconazole Combix
+2. What you need to know before you take Fluconazole Combix

 3. How to take Fluconazole Combix